bg_wrapper

 +$10,000

-Owner covers his family’s insurance with business profits
+Owner covers family’s insurance with business profits

 Spouse salary